 11. Pursuant to the delegation of authority by the United Nations Joint Staff Pension Board under Article 4 (c) of the Regulations, the Staff Pension Committee of each member organization shall exercise the functions provided for in the Regulations and Rules of the Fund.
 Section C (Staff Pension Committees) of the Rules of the Procedure of the UNJSPF provides details with respect of the overall functioning of the SPCs.
-Subject to the Fund’s Regulations and Rules, each committee shall regulate its own procedures; upon their approval, or revision, they should be sent to the Secretary of the Board/CEO.
+Subject to the Fund’s Regulations and Rules, each committee shall regulate its own procedures; upon their approval, or revision, they should be sent to the Chief Executive of Pension Administration.

 12. In accordance with Article 6 (c), following the Pension Board’s tri-partite nature, each SPC is composed of an equal number of members representing (a) the governing body; (b) the chief administrative officer; and (c) the participants in service of the member organization.
 In accordance with rule C.1 of the Rules of Procedure, two UNJSPF retiree representatives shall be entitled to attend meetings of the SPC, but shall not have the right to vote.

 13. In accordance with the Fund’s Regulations and Rules – and as reaffirmed in the Accountability Statement as approved by the Pension Board2 – each Staff Pension Committee, assisted, when required, by SPC Secretaries, is responsible for:

 (a) communicating with and servicing the needs of participants in their respective member organization, in particular with regard to the questions of general interest relating to pension matters such as the actuarial status of the Fund, asset/liability management, sustainability, investment policy, benefit provisions and other plan design issues;